A lush green landscape shown from above.

 Notes on Greenhouse Gas Emissions

-Data from prior years have been restated to ensure consistency with updated emissions factors, CDP and RE100 reporting requirements.
+Data from prior years have been restated to ensure consistency with updated emissions factors, CDP, and RE100 reporting requirements.

 A note about assurance: In accordance with ISO 14064-3 on GHGs — Part 3: specification for guidance for the validation and verification of GHG assertions, external assurance provider Apex Companies, LLC performed a limited assurance of Scope 1 and 2 GHG emissions, Scope 3 business travel, energy consumption and renewable energy percentage.
 Apex’s Verification Opinion is published in full here.